Angular-Wave/angular.ts/src/directive/input/input.md

 - @name input[text]
 -
 - @description
-- Standard HTML text input with AngularJS data binding, inherited by most of the `input` elements.
+- Standard HTML text input with AngularTS data binding, inherited by most of the `input` elements.
 -
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {string=} required Adds `required` validation error key if the value is not entered.
 - @param {string=} ngRequired Adds `required` attribute and `required` validation constraint to